 Celebrations of success

 We celebrate the achievements of HLTAs who have been nominated by head teachers and colleagues for special recognition by hosting an annual HLTA of the Year Awards evening each year – a major event in our calendar.
 It is a wonderful opportunity for HLTAs share their success with family and friends; as one presenter put it, “The room was full of winners….all of them making a huge difference to the lives of children and young people in our regions.”

 For more information go to News and Events: HLTA of the Year

 HLTA North was formed in the autumn of 2012 and became operational from January 2013 when the North East HLTA Consortium, the Yorkshire and Humber HLTA Consortium and North West HLTA were combined.
-The three consortia had worked together closely for a number of years; the first two from 2003/4 to manage and moderate assessments across the North East and Yorkshire and Humberside with the North West joining as a third consortium from 2006.
+The three consortia had worked together closely for a number of years; the first two from 2003/4 to manage and moderate assessments across the North East and Yorkshire and Humberside with the North West joining as the third consortium from 2006.
 By 2012 the formation of HLTA North, with more or less the original teams involved, was a natural progression that built on these existing partnerships.